British Choirs on the Net

 • Kids Choir, Surrey For ages 5-7

 • Kilmallie Singers, Fort William, Invernesshire, Scotland The Kilmallie Singers began in 1970 as a small choir for Kilmallie Church, Caol, (near Fort William) and consisted of 2 sopranos, 2 altos, 1 tenor, 1 bass, and the conductor/accompanist.
 Over the years it has grown into a community choir with around 65 members.
 Since its inception, the choir has been conducted by Heather Moore, ex-Principal Teacher of Music at Lochaber High School, Fort William.
 Since Heather's tragic and untimely death in July 2006, the task of conductor has fallen on the able and illustrious Andrew Simpson.
 The singers rehearse on Thursday evenings between September and April, accompanied by the popular and talented Jennifer Skene, and their aim is to enjoy singing together and to have FUN.
-They have performed a wide range of music, from classic choral works to the Beatles, to appreciative audiences in Lochaber
+They have performed a wide range of music, from classic choral works to the Beatles, to appreciative audiences in Lochaber.

 • Kincorth Academy Show Choir, Aberdeen, Scotland.
 We are not your typical school choir.
 Maximum size of 25.
 All female voices and entry is by audition only.
 We specialise in a "popular" repertoire mostly focusing on gospel, soul and R'n'B with the occasional show song in there too.